0cjs/sedoc/git/ref.md

 When this branch isn't tracking another, a query for upstream will fail with exit code 128 and: `fatal: HEAD does not point to a branch` on stderr, which can be redirected to `/dev/null`.

+#### name-rev

+`git name-rev` can, given an arbitrary commit-ish, translate that into a reference using a name.
+Unless you know in advance the particular `--refs` and/or `--exclude` arguments it can be hard to know just what name you'll get.
+E.g., `git name-rev @{upstream}` will often give you `remotes/origin/HEAD` instead of `remotes/origin/master`.

 Finding Branches that Contain Commits